glasgowneuro/fcl_doom/fcldoom/README.md

 You can use any of the .wad files that come with VizDoom, but we recommend editing them to a) have more spawn points so that the bot gets a better randomisation of starting position and increase generalisation of learning, and b) to increase the amount of ammo available, otherwise the enemy can run out of ammo and start behaving strangely.
 We used http://www.doombuilder.com/ for this.

 If you want to change the actions available to the bot, you need to edit config/config.cfg.
 At the moment, the bot only rotates in the plane, and shoots, so there is lots of scope for improvement!

+The intelact robot uses the CPU for its machine learning which in turn uses tensorflow.
+Feel free to install the tensorflow library which GPU support instead.